jrfnl/clearPHP/rules/no-incompilable.md

 <!-- Good Practices -->
 # No Incompilable

 Within an application, any PHP code should be compilable with the recommended version for the application : the recommended version is chosen by the application author.
-Compatible versions usually range a few middle version of PHP : a few versions backward, and a few versions forward.
+Compatible PHP versions usually range a few middle version of PHP : a few versions backward, and a few versions forward.

 Newer version of PHP may introduce backward incompatibilities.
 Preparing the code for them means the code will have to be adapted or dropped.